 - Click Next.

 - Enter the name of your new profile and click Finish.
-If you want, you can also set the storage directory for this profile.
+You can also set the storage directory for this profile if you want.

-- Select the profile that you just created and click Start Firefox button.
+- Select the profile that you just created and click the Start Firefox button.

-Solution 3 – Delete everything from Temp folder and disable your antivirus program
+3. Delete everything from the Temp folder and disable your antivirus program

-Couldn’t load XPCOM error usually appears while starting Firefox, but in most cases this problem can be fixed simply by reinstalling Firefox.
-If that doesn’t work, feel free to try any other solution from this article.
+Couldn’t load XPCOM error usually appears while starting Firefox, but in most cases, this problem can be fixed simply by reinstalling Firefox.
+If that doesn’t work, try any other solution from this article.

 You may also find it helpful to read our guide on how to fix Firefox when it’s not responding in Windows 10/11.

 For suggestions or questions, feel free to use our comments section below.